- Terms and Conditions and Take Down Policy

 The OER Service provides advice and guidance to staff and students on finding, creating, and using open licensed content, and understanding open licences.
 To find out about the OER Service’s workshops and training sessions visit our Events page.

-If you share third party content, e.g. images or media created by others, on your blog you must make sure that they are released under open licence, or that you have explicit permission to use the content.
+If you share third party content, e.g. images or media created by others, on your blog you must make sure that they are in the public domain, have been released under open licence, or that you have explicit permission to use the content.
 The University has a wealth of open licensed content on Media Hopper Create, Open.Ed, Flickr, and Image Collections, that you can add to your blog posts.

 There are different ways to add licence information to your blog.
 You can add a licence statement to your whole blog using a text widget, this means the licence information will appear on each page.
 You can add licence information manually to individual images.
 And blogs.ed.ac.uk also includes the Open Attribute for WordPress plugin, which you can use to add a Creative Commons licence to your blog posts.

 An example of an open licensed image from the University’s collections: